From Overwhelmed to Published

 A safe, judgment‑free space where you can show up as your authentic self.Ongoing accountability

-Stay connected between sessions with a dedicated Discord group for quick check-ins, questions, and encouragement—your community is always just a message away.BONUS:
+Stay connected between sessions with a dedicated Discord group for quick check-ins, questions, and encouragement—your community is always just a message away.Weekly Emails

 - Two individual 1‑hour coaching sessions at the special rate of 60€ each for personalised support-Additional individual coaching during your group membership at the frozen rate of 95€ per session